RamGoenka/RamGoenka/README.md

 ## :wave: Hello!

 I am an undergraduate student at the University of Illinois Urbana-Champaign double majoring in Mathematics and minoring in Computer Science & Statistics.
-I am interested in learning and exploring more about topics in abstract algebra, artificial intelligence, algorithms, computer vision, deep learning, data science and analytics, number theory and programming methods.
+I am interested in learning and exploring more about topics in abstract algebra, artificial intelligence, algorithms, computer vision, deep learning, data science and analytics, machine learning, number theory and programming methods.

 ## 📌 I am currently: